designedmind/2017/multiple-drafts-overview.md

 ([Lycan, 1987](#lycan87)), propose exactly such a decomposition of the self into strictly smaller proto-selves.

-Once the Cartesian image is fully rejected, Dennett is painted into a corner.
+Once the Cartesian image is rejected on _a priori_ grounds, Dennett is painted into a corner.
 No possible functional role for an inner presentation can be accommodated.
 The naïve version of Cartesian materialism envisages a _consciousness gateway_, a special location in the brain through which a perception or other judgement must "pass" -- or perhaps a special status that it must achieve -- in order to become conscious.
 Any functional counterpart of this idea must also be rejected, lest the spectre of the inner presentation be reintroduced.

 For example Dennett claims that perceptual and similar judgements made by the brain have only a "non-imagistic" role to play, allowing us avoid